joallard/filestyle/README.md

 =========
 **Filestyle** is a lightweight jQuery plugin to make file upload styling easy.

+It allows you to use a text button or an image for your file field.

 Usage
 -----
 Mark your file upload field with the `filestyle` class: